krhyyme/krhyyme.github.io/_posts/Insights from working as a data scientist.md

 ### Understand what motivates you

 It's really important to know yourself and understand why your favorite projects leave you with a sense of satisfaction.
+Pay attention to what to what motivates you or demoralizes you during the work week.
+If you had a good day - reflect on why the day was good.
+It's easy to be dismiss how we react to events in our day as a matter of circumstance.
+But often there is a broader narrative linked to our personal sense of motivation and purpose.

 Getting a job is a culture match as well as a skill match.
-Having a confident sense of self enables you to ask the right questions about team culture, better navigate what particular employers may mean when they speak of "cultural fit", and construct a personal brand to attract employers that have the flavor work culture that most appeals to you.
+Having a confident sense of self enables you to ask the right questions about team culture, better navigate what particular employers may mean when they speak of "cultural fit", and construct a personal brand to attract employers that have the flavor of work culture that appeals to you.

-During my own career, I've found that I'm motivated by a sense of curiosity and discovery.
-This often translates to working with a team that encourages self-directed work and tackling open-ended projects pushing the envelope of a company's data science capabilities.

 ### Data is collected because it's necessary to run the business.